Edinburgh's Hogmanay

-Edinburgh's Hogmanay is the observance of Hogmanay—the Scottish celebration of the New Year—held in Edinburgh, Scotland.
+Edinburgh's Hogmanay is the celebration and observance of Hogmanay—the Scottish celebration of the New Year—held in the capital city of Scotland, Edinburgh.
+The fireworks display at Edinburgh Castle are broadcast on television in Scotland, such as BBC Scotland's Hogmanay, as well as Hogmanay celebration broadcasts by STV.

 History

 The annual Hogmanay celebration was originally an informal street party focused on the Tron Kirk in the High Street of the Old Town.
 Since 1993, it has been officially organised with the focus moved to Princes Street.
 In 1996, over 300,000 people attended, leading to ticketing of the main street party in later years up to a limit of 100,000 tickets.

 In 2003–2004, most of the organised events were cancelled at short notice due to very high winds.
 Similarly, the 2006–2007 celebrations in Edinburgh were cancelled on the day, again due to high winds and heavy rain.

 Due to the COVID-19 pandemic in Scotland, all organised events were cancelled in June 2020.
 On 21 December 2021, the events were once again cancelled, after the Scottish government announced limitations on gatherings to control the spread of SARS-CoV-2 Omicron variant.
+Outdoor festivities were once again cancelled in 2024 due to forecasts of wind and rain.